The Cardless Cash feature for the Citibank Mobile App

 My banking app does not give me the same visibility as its desktop version.

 Research findings helped me create an empathy map to group users’ feelings, pain points, and motivations.
-It was the first step on my way of finding a solution for the established problem.
+It was the first step on my way of finding a solution to the established problem.

 Based on the empathy map I synthesized the following persona to help guide my designs.
 Sean is a young professional.
 He uses the Citibank mobile app to make transfers, check the balance, and deposit his checks.
 Now he doesn't need to go to a branch at all.
 But he would like to have a more effective and simple multifunctional app to use on-the-go.